Crocs' Cowboy Boots arrive just in time for Halloween

 Crocs have quickly gone from laughable meme shoes championed by a bold few to a real cultural phenomenon.
 It would be impossible not to spot at least one pair of Mega Crush Clogs while walking around in the city as Crocs continues to shock us with new collaborations, some of which, such as its recent collaborations with PROLETA RE ART and Simone Rocha, can actually be taken seriously.

 Others however, such as its MSCHF Big Red Boots in “Yellow” and Shrek Classic Clogs, are just fun and silly.
-According to Crocs, the cowboy boots have been a “genuine fan-fueled movement trending across social media,” and the project has been realized to make fans dreams come true.
+According to the brand, the cowboy boots have been a “genuine fan-fueled movement trending across social media,” and the project has been realized to make fans dreams come true.

 The cowboy boots are found in a crocskin texture inspired by Duke, the brand’s crocodile mascot, while the Western-style tube top features light embroidery patterns.
 A shiny metallic spur is fitted on the back, and ventilation holes echoing the design of the classic clogs are featured across the uppers, allowing for custom Jibbitz charm attachments.